sshd - Secure Shell daemon.

 options command="sh myscript"

 The key is allowed only for connections from the specified IP address.
-For example, the following configuration allows the specified key to be used only for connections from IP addresses starting with "150." and "10.10.".

 The key is not allowed for connections from the specified IP address.